 Plan of study

 The degree requires at least 60 credit hours of course work and research.
 The curriculum consists of three required core courses, three required concentration foundation courses, a course in scientific computing and high-performance computing (HPC), three elective courses focused on the student’s chosen research concentration, and a doctoral dissertation.
-Elective courses for the mathematical modeling program are available from within the School of Mathematical Sciences as well as from other graduate programs at RIT, which can provide application-specific courses of interest for particular research projects.
+Elective courses are available from within the School of Mathematical Sciences as well as from other graduate programs at RIT, which can provide application-specific courses of interest for particular research projects.
 A minimum of 30 credits hours of course work is required.
 In addition to courses, at least 30 credit hours of research, including the Graduate Research Seminar, and an interdisciplinary internship outside of RIT are required.

 Students develop a plan of study in consultation with an application domain advisory committee.
 This committee consists of the program director, one of the concentration leads, and an expert from an application domain related to the student’s research interest.
 The committee ensures that all students have a roadmap for completing their degree based on their background and research interests.
 The plan of study may be revised as needed.

 All students must pass two qualifying examinations to determine whether they have sufficient knowledge of modeling principles, mathematics, and computational methods to conduct doctoral research.
 Students must pass the examinations in order to continue in the Ph.D. program.

 The first exam is based on the Numerical Analysis I (MATH-602) and Mathematical Modeling I, II (MATH-622, 722).
 The second exam is based on the student's concentration foundation courses and additional material deemed appropriate by the committee and consists of a short research project.